 To define areas that are exposed to the noise or the view of a wind mill, we employ ArcGIS viewshed technology.
 Compared to existing research on the effect of wind turbines on house price values (e.g. Gibbons 2013), we will not consider the existence of a wind farm as treatment but seek to assess the effect of every single wind turbine in a wind farm.
-Using view sheds calculated from an individual turbine instead of the centroid of the wind farm will give precise information on exposure and we provides way to assess differences in the level of exposure (i.e., being exposed to one or more wind turbines).
+Using view sheds calculated from an individual turbine instead of the centroid of the wind farm will give precise information on exposure and provides a way to assess differences in the level of exposure (i.e., being exposed to one or more wind turbines).

 (4) Neighborhood Effects

 Linked population data from the Scottish Longitudinal Survey should allow us to follow individuals over long time-horizons and geographical space.
 With these data, we will look at how conditions in childhood (e.g., health, exposure to crime, school quality, neighbor sociodemographics) affect outcomes later in life (e.g., labor market, crime/drug use, neighborhood choice).
-How do outcomes vary depending upon whether one grows up in a high crime v. low crime neighborhood?
+How do outcomes vary depending upon whether one grows up in a high crime vs. low crime neighborhood?
 How does the race or religion of ones neighbors as a child affect sorting decisions as an adult?
 How does childhood pollution exposure affect health and labor market outcomes as an adult?
-How all of these outcomes affect sorting decisions has particular relevance in the study of poverty traps (see below).
+Understanding how all of these outcomes affect sorting decisions has particular relevance in the study of poverty traps (see below).